-The LSC and CULSR publish a number of policy documents.
+The Council and Commissioner publish a number of policy documents.

-a) Delegations
+(a) Delegations

-The current LSC Register of Delegations, published pursuant to s 413 of the Uniform Law, is available here.
+The Council register of delegations, published pursuant to s 413 of the Uniform Law, is available here.

-The current CULSR Register of Delegations, published pursuant to s 413 of the Uniform Law, is available here.
+The Commissioner register of delegations, published pursuant to s 413 of the Uniform Law, is available here.

-A table of links to the current Registers of the Designated Local Regulatory Authorities, published pursuant to s 413 of the Uniform Law, is available here.
+A table of links to the registers of the designated local regulatory authorities, published pursuant to s 413 of the Uniform Law, is available here.

-b) Guidelines and directions
+(b) Guidelines and directions

-Current guidelines and direction issued by the LSC or CULSR to local regulatory authorities are available here.
+Current guidelines and direction issued by the Council or Commissioner to local regulatory authorities are available here.

-c) Information sheets
+(c) Information sheets

 Information sheets for legal practitioners, law practices and consumers about key aspects of the Uniform Law and Uniform Rules are available here.
+The link also provides information regarding how the Uniform Law and related Rules are amended.